Arthur Sloggett: Biography

 He was promoted to Surgeon-General on 13 May 1908, and then between 24 July 1908 and 30 December 1911 was Principal Medical Officer, 6th (Poona) Division in Bombay, India.
 In 1910 he was invested as a Companion of the Order of the Bath on 31 December 1911.
 He was appointed Principal Medical Officer at headquarters in India and Director of Medical Services in India.
 Sloggett also became an Honorary Surgeon to the King.
 On 1 June 1914, he was appointed Director General of the Army Medical Services, with the rank of Lieutenant-General.

 Two months after his appointment as Director-General, the First World War started.
-He was sent to France on 28 October 1914, taking up the roll of Director-General of Medical Services of the British Expeditionary Force and Chief Commissioner of the British Red Cross Society and St John Ambulance Association.
+He was sent to France on 28 October 1914, taking up the role of Director-General of Medical Services of the British Expeditionary Force and Chief Commissioner of the British Red Cross Society and St John Ambulance Association.
 The responsibility of dealing with and organising the whole of the medical services at home and abroad became too much for him and caused him to become ill.
 It was decided, therefore, that Sloggett should remain the Director-General on active service abroad and Sir Alfred Keogh rejoined the services from retirement to become Director-General on the duties at home.
 Sloggett remained in France for nearly four years, until June 1918, when his four years’ term of office as Director-General came to an end.
 For his service during the war he was mentioned in dispatches seven times.
 He was made a Knight of the Order of the Bath and awarded the Legion of Honour in 1915, the Order of King Leopold of Belgium, Commander (3rd class) in 1916, and was invested as a Knight Commander of the Order of St Michael and St George and a Knight Commander of the Royal Victorian Order in 1917.
 In 1917, he was also elected a Fellow of the Royal College of Surgeons of England.

 Sir Arthur Thomas Sloggett died suddenly while walking with his son near Regent's Park.
 He is buried in St Peter's Church, Petersham, together with his wife Helen (d 1939).